edgedb/easy-edgedb/chapter6/index.md

 Let's go through the result together.
 The outer curly braces are just telling you that what's inside is one or more results returned by the query.
 Then the actual result is a string containing JSON.
 Because the JSON part is inside a string all the `"` there need to be escaped, so they appear as `\"`.

-To make REPL show JSON in a nicer format just type `\set output-format json-pretty`.
+That's a great JSON output for computers to handle, but it's a little bit ugly for us.
+Fortunately we can change this: to make the REPL show JSON in a nicer format just type `\set output-format json-pretty`.
 Then the results will look more familiar:

 ```json
 {